SQL Self-Joins with Examples

 Taking Book Recommendations to the Next Level

 ‼️ Hold on, though!
 Be cautious when dealing with large tables.
 Joining a table to itself can create a lot of matches, which might slow things down.
-In this case, we're talking about 2,886 rows, so we've got a trick up our sleeve—a clause:
+In this case, we're talking about 2,886 rows, so we've got a trick up our sleeve—a LIMIT clause:

 Here's what's happening: